-So, its not surprising that the City of Chicago and the US Department of Transportation just committed to a $7.1 billion terminal expansion to compliment a recently completed, multi-billion runway expansion project.
+So, its not surprising that the City of Chicago and the US Department of Transportation just committed to a $7.1 billion terminal expansion to complement a recently completed, multi-billion runway expansion project.

 The Challenge: O’Hare Is Hard To Get To

 It is surprising that so little thought has been given to how people get to it.

 Pick your poison: traffic jams or unreliable feeder flights, getting to O’Hare can be the worst part of the trip.

 Chicago should protect its investment by adding a railroad station to its expansion plans.

 Unfortunately, a new railroad station was NOT included in the O’Hare AIR21 modernization plan.

 Who Would Benefit?

 Business travelers get most of the attention when trains to O’Hare are promoted.

 In truth, they are just one segment of many that need good access to O’Hare.